1926 Dhabyani coup d'état: Background

 In the 1920's Abu Dhabi would undergo an economic collapse due to the pearl fields in their territories going dry due to over fishing.
 Hamdan Al Nahyan had been emir since 1912, succeeding his brother Tahnoun who became emir in 1909 following their fathers death, and had died young.

 Believing that the economic crisis was due to Hamdan's poor management, three of his brothers Hazza, Sultan, and Saqr conspired to overthrow him, doing so in 1922, with Sultan killing Hamdan during the coup and being crowned emir due to him having some support within the Al Nahyan council of elders.
 However, the coup didn't resolve the economic crisis, which only continued to worsen due to the political uncertainty.

 Plot

 Sultan, attempting to cut state spending, canceled his brothers allowances which turned them against him.
 Meanwhile the family council abandoned Sultan due to his failure to address the economic crisis.
 Sensing he was in imminent danger from a plot from either the family council or one of his brothers, Sultan had his sons Hazza and Shakhbut sent into exile in Buraimi on July 12, 1926.

 On August 4, 1926, Saqr invited Sultan to a dinner.
-There, Saqr would shoot and kill Sultan, as well as wounding Sultan's son Khalid who was able to escape and sought refuge at the home of his mother's family, the Qubaisat.
-Saqr would then proclaim himself ruler, and was accepted by the people of Abu Dhabi.
+There, Saqr shot and killed Sultan, as well as wounding Sultan's son Khalid who was able to escape and sought refuge at the home of his mother's family, the Qubaisat.
+Saqr then proclaimed himself ruler, and was accepted by the people of Abu Dhabi.